-The entrance node of the restroom works as a beacon for passengers walking through the concourse, providing easy identification of the amenities provided that area.
+The entrance node of the restroom acts as a beacon for passengers walking through the concourse, providing easy identification of the amenities provided that area.

-- Provide a decorative divider at the entrances. of the restrooms.
-Divider should compliment design of concourse restroom facade. - Provide 12" brushed stainless steel base and sturdy jambs to protect the decorative materials on the concourse wall and dividers. - The assisted-use restroom and pipe chase entrance door to be located off to one side within entrance facade. - Provide a high-low accessible drinking fountain with water bottle filler station.
+- Provide a decorative divider at the entrances of the restrooms.
+Divider should compliment design of concourse restroom facade. - Provide 12" brushed stainless steel base and sturdy jambs to protect the decorative materials on the concourse wall and dividers. - Provide direct access to family / single-fixture assisted-use restrooms and pipe chases from the concourse. - Provide a high-low accessible drinking fountain with water bottle filler station. - Entries shall be designed so that they can be easily modified to an all gender restroom configuration in the future.

-- Provide gypsum board soffits with continuous indirect LED lighting fixtures custom backlit, metal signage letters centered above entrance to restrooms. - Reference the Signage Guidelines and Standards all restroom signage requirements. - Integrate flush mounted digital display below each Restroom Wall sign.
-The monitor is to provide information to passengers about the latest / next schedule cleaning, the direction / distance of the next Restrooms, and how many stalls are available.
+- Provide gypsum board soffits with continuous indirect LED lighting fixtures custom backlit, metal signage letters centered above entrance to restrooms. - Reference the Signage Guidelines and Standards all restroom signage requirements. - Integrate flush mounted recessed digital displays on the exterior concourse wall near each restroom wall sign.
+The monitor is to provide information to passengers about scheduled cleaning, other nearby restrooms, and how many stalls are available.